dvdmllr/textplots/README.md

-# Boxplots
+# Textplots
-Boxplots is a tiny Java library that creates simple ascii-graphs for input datasets.
+Textplots is a tiny Java library that creates simple ascii-graphs for input datasets.
 Build to quickly print data distribution to logging output from code or inspect data from command line.

 ## Usage
 ### From Code